If there is one thing parents today want more than ever, it’s simply this – answers.

 When we are exposed to these toxins, our bodies go into a state of high alert, activating the fight-or-flight response in an attempt to protect us from the perceived threat.
 Over time, this chronic stress response can lead to muscle tension, altered neurology, and eventually, subluxation.

 Emotional stress and trauma can have a similar effect on the body.
-When we experience intense or prolonged periods of stress, whether from work, relationships, or other life challenges, our bodies respond by activating the sympathetic nervous system.
-This can cause muscle tension, particularly in the neck, shoulders, and upper back, which can pull the spine out of alignment and lead to subluxation.
+When we experience prolonged or intense stress, our bodies respond by activating the Sympathetic Nervous System.
+This can lead to muscle tension, particularly in the neck, shoulders, and upper back, resulting in neurospinal misalignment and subluxation.

-Moreover, research has shown that emotional stress and trauma can actually change the way our brains function, altering the way we process and respond to sensory input.
-This can create a vicious cycle, where subluxation and nervous system dysfunction make us more susceptible to stress, which in turn exacerbates the subluxation.
+Research has also shown that emotional stress and trauma can change the way our brains function, altering the way we process and respond to sensory input.
+This creates a vicious cycle, where subluxation and nervous system dysfunction make us more susceptible to stress, which in turn exacerbates the subluxation.

 Subluxation and Autonomic Dysfunction: A Crucial Connection